 Not sure if you qualify?
 Check our frequently asked questions page for more info.

-In order to prepare the best application possible A.I.R. will host a free Info Session.
-This is not mandatory however it is strongly encouraged that applicants attend the workshop if possible.
+If you still have questions, A.I.R. will host a free Info Session.
+It is not mandatory, however, it is strongly encouraged that applicants attend the workshop if possible.
+The Info Session will take place on September 23, 2020 at 6PM

 Artists awarded the A.I.R.
 Fellowship will receive a solo exhibition sponsored in full by the gallery, development workshops with a professional in the field, a one-on-one studio visit with one of the review panelists, an artist-mentor at A.I.R.
 Gallery to work with throughout the program, and much more.